 Note: you can change your default Jira homepage – using a kanban board, for example, rather than a dashboard.

-All this points to the purpose of your dashboard being to quickly see the information that you need, at a glance.
+All of this highlights the purpose of your dashboard to quickly illustrate the information that you need, at a glance.

 Jira dashboard gadgets are blocks that appear on your dashboard and allow you to dynamically access and interact with information from across your instance.

-Like you can see on the following screenshot:
+You can see some examples on the following screenshot:

 In many cases, you can also customize and configure dashboard gadgets to get precisely what you want – making them an extremely powerful tool.